acrotron/aye-blog/content/blog/2025-11-03-ayechat-vision.md

 date: 2025-11-03
 draft: false
 author: "Vyacheslav Mayorskiy, dev team"
-summary: "Our vision for the future of AI code generatorsi."
+summary: "Our vision for the future of AI code generators."
 tags: ["ai", "vision", "ai assistant", "future"]
 ---
 **Aye Chat is built on a simple belief: the next leap in software creation won’t come from new editors or frameworks — it will come from a new kind of collaboration between developers and intelligent systems.**